YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLSTATEERR
 -------------------------

-REPLSTATEERR, Replication state cannot be changed to the specified value for database file <xxx>.
+REPLSTATEERR, Replication state cannot be changed to the specified value for database file xxx

 MUPIP Error: This MUPIP BACKUP error indicates that the specified change in the replication state cannot be done due to the reason described in a following YDB-E-TEXT message.